Undergraduate Course Catalog 2016-2017

 Step III.
 Admission to the Internship and Graduate Phase of the Teacher Education Program

-Undergraduate seniors should apply to the Graduate School by November 1 in the first semester of the senior year for the final phase of the teacher education program.
-Students with an undergraduate grade-point average of 3.2 or better admitted into the accelerated master's program may be allowed to begin the program in the second semester of the senior year, earning a maximum of twelve graduate credits.
+Undergraduate seniors should apply to the Graduate School in early November in the first semester of the senior year for the final phase of the teacher education program.
+Students with an undergraduate grade-point average of 3.2 or better admitted into the accelerated master's program may be allowed to begin the program in the second semester of the senior year, earning a maximum of 12 graduate credits.

 The final phase of the program includes a full-year internship, electives, and a program portfolio and colloquium.
 This phase normally takes an academic year plus a summer to complete.